Arsh-D-Vijay/EDGAR-Text-Analysis/README.md

 10: Constraining words whole report

-for the purpose of extraction specific sections from whole report, I have used Regular Expression (REGEX).
+for the purpose of extraction specific sections from whole report, I have used Regular Expression (REGEX) module.